AlgoMaster Logo

 Intuition

-Since every value is in [1, n], each number has a "home" position: the number v belongs at index v - 1.
-If we could place every number in its home, then a simple scan would reveal which positions are occupied by the wrong number, and those wrong positions correspond to missing numbers.
+Every value is in [1, n], so each number has a home position: the number v belongs at index v - 1.
+Once every number sits in its home, a single scan finds the positions holding the wrong number, and those positions correspond to the missing values.

 Algorithm